lyrana/MSIgnite2019TSIHOL/README.md

 ![Edit Instance Fields](media/newEventSource.PNG)

-Coming back to the TSI explorer, either remove or de-select all data streams except for temperature, lat, lon, and condition.
+Now that the anomaly detection pipeline is set up as a TSI event source, navigate bask to the TSI explorer and either remove or de-select all data streams except for temperature, lat, lon, and condition.
+In the charting options there is a Marker

-This illistrates the ability of the Time Series Insights preview explorer to help in ad-hoc investigations.
+This illustrates the ability of the Time Series Insights preview explorer to help in ad-hoc investigations.
 Many industrial IoT solutions will rely on some level of automation to further streamline processes.
-In the next section, we will enable anomoly detection using the Azure Stream Analytics and Event Hub services, before coming back to TSI to add this additional hub as an event source.
+In the next section, we will enable anomaly detection using the Azure Stream Analytics and Event Hub services, before coming back to TSI to add this additional hub as an event source.
 We finish with a final rendering using Azure Maps and the TSI JavaScript SDK.